 - learn the basics of congregational governance.

-The fourth in our suite of Leadership Development Trainings, Adaptive Leadership is designed for experienced lay leaders and professional staff who are looking to help their congregations face challenges without easy answers.
+The fifth in our suite of Leadership Development Trainings, Adaptive Leadership is designed for experienced lay leaders and professional staff who are looking to help their congregations face challenges without easy answers.

 The “Adaptive Leadership” framework, pioneered by Harvard’s Dr. Ronald Heifetz, is more than a toolbox of tips.
 It will change the way you think about your own leadership and will equip you to lead through any change, welcome or unwelcome.